How to Choose the Right Curtains

 - Cafe Rods: Typically smaller, decorative rods used to hang curtains on the lower half of a window, often in kitchens or dining rooms.

-- Bay Window Rods: Designed for bay windows, these rods are curved or angled to fit the window’s unique shape.
+- Bay Window Rods: Designed for bay windows, these rods curve or angle to fit the window’s unique shape.

 - Metal Rods: Strong and durable, available in various finishes like brass, nickel, or black.

-- Decorative Rods: These rods feature elaborate designs, patterns, or finials to enhance the window treatment’s overall look.
+- Decorative Rods: These rods feature elaborate designs, patterns, or finials to enhance the overall look of the window treatment.

 - Acrylic Rods: These rods offer a modern, sleek look and are often used in contemporary spaces.